 (On that note, expect to see our own double opt-in campaigns going forward!
 We’ve provided an example of this type of email at left.)

 Why do you have to use double opt-in?

-Regardless of your subscription process preference, the European Union’s General Data Protection Regulation (GDPR) becomes enforceable on May 25, 2018, and is being touted as the most significant change in data privacy regulation in two decades.
+Regardless of your subscription process preference, the European Union’s General Data Protection Regulation (GDPR) is now enforceable, and is being touted as the most significant change in data privacy regulation in two decades.
 The GDPR states that explicit consent is required for processing sensitive personal data of EU citizens, and, in the context of opt-in preference, nothing short of double opt-in will suffice.

 Now that *you’ve* decided on double opt-in, what’s next?

 You likely will have to take different double opt-in approaches depending on whether the recipient is already a customer in your email marketing database.

 The good news is that most marketing software have a setting for selecting double opt-in, so making the switch to prepare for consents from potential contacts could literally take seconds.